ThibaultJanBeyer/dragNdrop/readme.md

   constraints: false,

   // drop (false / DOM element) // (optional, default: false)
-  dropZones: [ document.getElementById('dropContainer1'), '.myClass' ],
+  dropZones: [document.getElementById("dropContainer1"), ".myClass"],
   // also valid = dropZones: '.myClass'

   // callback(event){}
-  callback: function(event) { // (optional)
+  callback: function(event) {
+    // (optional)
     // event.element, event.dropped, event.dropZones, event.constraints, event.customStyles
   }
 });

 // if you add the function to a variable like we did, you have access to all its functions
 // and can now use start(), pause() and stop() like so: dnd.pause(); // will stop the dragging process dnd.stop(); // will teardown/stop the whole functionality dnd.start(); // reset the functionality after a teardown
 ```

 Check out the [examples page](https://thibaultjanbeyer.github.io/dragNdrop/) for more examples.

 ##Properties:
 | property | type | usage |